Martin Degville: Solo career

-Following the initial split of SSS in 1990, Martin Degville started working with guitarist Mick Rossi (from the band, Slaughter & the Dogs) with a view to producing material as a solo artist.
+Following the initial split of SSS in 1990, Degville started working with guitarist Mick Rossi (from the band, Slaughter & the Dogs) with a view to producing material as a solo artist.

 A new single going by the title of “I Surrender” was recorded which Degville and Rossi debuted on the Sky TV show “Hit Studio International”.
 However, an official release did not materialise.

 Before the year was out, Degville appeared on the late night TV Show “Timeshift” presented by Jono Coleman, performing another track, “Nuclear Powered Sex Machine”.
 During the interview with Coleman, Degville advised that he had written enough material for two albums but first, the aforementioned track was to be included on a six-track EP/mini-album entitled World War 4 and was to be released in the New Year via Trojan Records.
 The expected EP did not see the light of day but in 1991, World War 4 was released as a 10-track vinyl/13-track CD solo album through Receiver Records (a subsidiary of Trojan).

 An immediate follow-up album was in the pipeline and in 1992, Degville promoted the fact through his fan club with the intention of releasing the track “Techno Crash” as a limited edition 12” to fan club members.
 However, this release did not come to fruition although the song was reworked and included on the Jungle Records SSS album The First Generation – Second Edition in 1994.

 Aside of some ad hoc SSS recordings in the mid-90s, Degville returned to performing with Tony James and Neal X in 1998 which led to three new SSS studio albums being released between 2000 and 2003.
 Degville then formally left SSS in the summer of 2003.

 Degville has since recorded and performed material under the names Sputnik 2 - The Future, Sci-Fi-Superstars and Sigue Sigue Sputnik Electronic but from time to time has released further recordings under his own name (including the 2018 release of "Spirit in the Sky").

-Sputnik 2…..The Future!
+Sputnik 2 – The Future

 After Degville had decided to leave SSS, it was not long before he had set up his own website and set about performing and releasing music under the moniker of “Sputnik 2 – The Future” (although sometimes shortened to "Sputnik2").
 In 2004, a new six-track EP entitled Smart1 was released.
-The EP featured 4 previously unreleased Degville tracks which included “World War 4”, “Psychodelik”, “Slag in the Back (of my Cadilliac)” and “Don’t Dabble with the Devil”.
+The EP featured 4 previously unreleased Degville tracks which included “World War 4”, “Psychodelik”, “Slag in the Back (Of My Cadilliac)” and “Don’t Dabble with the Devil”.

 Sputnik 2 undertook some short sets to promote the Smart1 EP with a number of different backing musicians including the two-piece band Dead Heaven.

-Subsequently, in 2005, Degville started to work with the Scottish production duo "DiSCOKiNGZ" (AKA DV8) who are Paul Fitzgerald & Stephen Buxey.
+Subsequently, in 2005, Degville started to work with the Scottish production duo "DiSCOKiNGZ" (a.k.a.
+DV8), Paul Fitzgerald and Stephen Buxey.
 They introduced a new track to the set, “Planet Bi”.
-DiSCOKiNGZ went on to record, produce and remix versions of “Don’t Dabble…” and “Planet Bi”.
+DiSCOKiNGZ went on to record, produce and remix versions of “Don’t Dabble with the Devil” and “Planet Bi”.
 DiSCOKiNGZ also toured with Degville as part of the Sputnik2 band.